Blythe Academy of Languages

 Homework Policy

-Homework should be meaningful and engaging, purposefully support the curriculum, and help students develop responsibility and good work habits.
+Homework should be meaningful and engaging, should purposefully support the curriculum, and should help students develop responsibility and good work habits.
 Homework is a natural extension of the school day and an important part of a student’s educational experience.
 Homework should be designed to be completed independently.
 The three generally recognized types of homework are practice, preparation, and extension.
-Homework will be checked but not graded.
+Homework will be checked, but not graded.

 Students should spend some time each day reading independently.
-20 minutes of reading is considered part of homework and should include various types of reading.
+20 minutes of reading is considered part of homework and should include a variety of types of reading.

-Recommended times for homework by grade level are:
+Recommended time for homework by grade levels are:

 Procedures for Makeup Work

-The student is excused for the absences but not for assignments or material covered in class while absent.
-Therefore, the student’s responsible for make-up work in all subjects.
-The makeup of school work missed during excused absences shall be worked out with the teacher(s) concerned at the earliest time possible but should not exceed five (5) school days.
+The student is excused for the absences, but not from assignments or material covered in class while absent.
+Therefore, it is the student’s responsibility for make-up work in all subjects.
+Makeup of school work missed during excused absences shall be worked out with the teacher(s) concerned at the earliest time possible but should not exceed five (5) school days.

 Makeup of school work missed during unexcused absences may be approved only with permission of the principal after consultation with the teacher(s) concerned.